 What is this TAB view?

 TAB is a pre-created view which is saved into the SYS schema of the Oracle Database.
 Furthermore this view stores the name, type and the cluster id of all the tables, views, synonyms and clusters created into the schema of the database.

 No, TAB view is created by Oracle engine during the creation of the database thus you don’t have to worry about it.

 Can we use this view in any schema of the database?

-Both the TAB view and its public synonym share the same name which is TAB and the same structure, so don’t be confused.
+In addition, both the TAB view and its public synonym share the same name which is TAB and the same structure, so don’t be confused.

 What is the structure of the TAB view?